The WOW Symposium streaming new tentative date is 13 November 2020

-Because of the Coronavirus epidemic the WOW Working Time Policy 2020 will not be organized in Hanaholmen.
-Also the streaming is cancelled.
-We are planning to do the streaming later in the autumn and we hope to announce the new dates before summer holidays.
+Because of the Coronavirus epidemic the WOW Working Time Policy 2020 was not be organized in Hanaholmen in March.
+We are planning to do the streaming later in November the tentative date is 13 November 2020.

 Sorry about the inconvenience and extra trouble.

-Also the Press conference is cancelled and will not be streamed online
+Also the Press conference will be streamed online on 13 November 2020

-The Press Conference of the Symposium is cancelled as well.
-New dates and invitation to the media will be sent later in the autumn.
+The Press Conference of the Symposium was cancelled in March as well.
+New invitation to the media will be sent later in the autumn.

 Additional information for the media representatives: Kristiina Kulha, Communications Specialist, tfn. +358 40 5486914, kristiina.kulha[at]ttl.fi.